 About 1 in 10 Canadians encounter a disabling illness or injury during their working years (Statistics Canada, 2017).
-This initially presents as a health crisis.
-Some incident – like a heart attack, loss of a spouse or back injury – sets major life changes into motion, often within a matter of weeks.
+This initially presents itself as a health crisis.
+Some incident – like a heart attack, loss of a spouse or back injury – set major life changes into motion, often within a matter of weeks.
 As functional declines kick in, most people report feeling like their body has hit a wall.
 Like they are broken or defective.
 They typically worry about keeping their job or providing for their family.

 And, a growing number of Canadians have taken on these personal health risks.
 People are increasingly incentivized to work past the age of 65, as R.R.S.P. savings and pension plans cope with a longer retirement age among Canadians.
 And yet, the risk of disabling illness significantly increases per decade of age.
 Many Canadians are living longer, but necessarily healthier.

 Some people talk openly about their health challenges.
 But, most usually talk about the health challenges others have.
 It seems shameful to talk about how our own health failed, because we often feel we contributed to our own demise.

 And, we are all guilty of this avoidance.
 As a Registered Nurse, I often prefer to let patients manage their own preventative care.
 It feels less patronizing that way.
 Likewise, patients prefer to have “proof” that something is wrong before making any substantive changes in health behaviours.
 Clinicians like me don’t always get to address the glaring health risks we see starting back at us.
 And yet, most patients report that they rely on their health professional to advise them on recommended lifestyle changes.

 Our shared failure of effective self-management of disease is, in fact, dangerous.
 It sets even the most health individuals up for experiencing a major health crisis in their lifetimes.

 Resisting Health Change